Tgiavatto/TechNEXT_Lab/banking-financial-research-analyst/hands-on-lab-banking.md

 ## Pulling it together - Complete Agent Collaboration <a id="pulling-it-together"></a>
 Now that you have developed all agents and tools, in this section, you will work through the process of integrating the collaborator agents, testing and deploying the **Financial Analyst Agent**.

-34- If you are not at the watsonx Orchestrate landing page (chat interface), repeat the earlier steps to make sure you are logged into IBM Cloud, find the watsonx Orchestrate service and launch it to access the landing page.
+34- If you are not at the watsonx Orchestrate landing page (chat interface), repeat the earlier steps to return to the watsonx Orchestrate landing page..

 35- On the watsonx Orchestrate landing page, which is the Chat UI, click **Manage agents** (annotated with red arrow).